Creative Writing Courses Spring 2024

 ENGL 552: Poetry Writing II

 This workshop is based on the idea that to be a good writer, you have to write a lot and read a lot.
 So, we’ll all be doing both.
 We will read a lot of the work of student poets in the class (i.e., you), as well as poems by contemporary published poets who aren’t in the class.
 You’ll be required to compose a poem most weeks and to submit it to other members of the class.
 We’ll take different approaches over the course of the semester, to see what a poem is doing and to suggest ways the author might take it in new and exciting directions.
-My philosophy: all poetry, regardless of subject-matter, is about words, and words are sounds or marks on a page + blank space.
+We’ll also visit with some experienced published poets.
+My philosophy: all poetry, regardless of subject-matter, is about words, and words are sounds + silences or marks on a page + blank space.
 We get to make imaginative compositions out of those sounds, marks, and space, and doing so can be a lot of fun.
-The goals?
-To improve and deepen your skill and confidence writing, talking (and asking questions) about writing, giving and accepting useful critique, and your versatility as a wordsmith generally.
 We will think about your poetry, not simply as a group of individual poems, but as a growing (and changing) body of work.
 We’ll also get into the habit of thinking about poetry as auditory and visual, not “purely” textual, art.